top of page

 Duration and cost

-In general, 3 to 5 sessions are necessary to reach an agreement when participants are well informed of their options ( by seeking legal and tax advice).
+Mediation is time and cost-effective: it could range from 3 sessions in marital mediation to 6-8 sessions in separation mediation.
+When participants are well informed of their options (by seeking legal and tax advice), getting to an agreement is easier.
 Mediation is a process and with any process, regularity is key.
 Once you decide to start mediation, meeting in weekly or bi-monthly sessions builds the dialogue up and works towards finding an agreement much better than holding emergency meetings.

 A mediation session

-The Agreement to Mediate (Protocole de médiation) is a document about one or two pages long.
+The mediator listens to the participants and ensures that their interests are heard.
+In the first session, I usually introduce my approach and the Agreement to Mediate (Protocole de médiation).
+This is a document about one or two pages long.
 It includes the participants' names, the topics that they wish to discuss, the principles of mediation, the role of the mediator, the conduct in mediation and the mediator's fees.
-The Agreement to Mediate is signed by the participants and the mediator.
+The Agreement to Mediate is signed by the participants at the beginning of mediation.
+Participants' lawyers are not usually present during mediation sessions.
+They inform, advise and support their clients on a one-to-one basis, in an approach that facilitates mediation.

 The Mediation Accord